 Folders in your file system are depicted by dark blue tiles.
-Files will be given tile colors based on their filetype.
-Click or tap folders to open them and view their contents.
+Files will be given tile colors and icons based on their filetype.
+Click folders to open them and view their contents.
 You can use the directory tree listing at the top to back up through the directories you've drilled down into.

-Locate any files or folders you want to upload and click or tap the white square in the top right corner of their tiles to select them.
-Right-click or long-press a selected tile and click or tap "Upload to SkyDrive."
+Locate any files or folders you want to upload and click the white square in the top right corner of their tiles to select them.
+Right-click the selected tile and press "Upload to OneDrive".

-Select a folder on your SkyDrive to store the files or folders and click "Upload."
+Select a folder on your OneDrive to store the files or folders you selected and press Upload.

-Now that you have Fetch configured, you'll always be able to access the files you need, whether or not you remembered to store them in your SkyDrive.
-While this may seem like a breach of security, the addition of the security code feature means that only someone with access to your SkyDrive and your phone/email account will be able to get into your files.
+Now that you have the Fetch option configured in Windows 7 and Windows 8, you'll always be able to access the files you need, whether or not you remembered to store them in your OneDrive.
+While this may seem like a breach of security, the addition of the security code feature means that only someone with access to your OneDrive and your phone or email will be able to get into your files.

-How to do you feel about the Fetch feature?
+How to do you feel about this feature?
 It's undeniably useful, but does it make you nervous?
 Let us know in the comments below.